Flipkart-Walmart Deal Explained in 10 Points

-The Flipkart-Walmart deal is finally official after weeks of rumours and speculation.
+The Flipkart-Walmart deal is finally official after weeks of rumours and speculation, meaning more intense competition for Amazon.
 The Flipkart acquisition was first announced by investor Softbank’s CEO and founder Masayoshi Son in an investor call, followed by an official statement from Walmart.
 This is the largest e-commerce deal in the world, and is expected to bring huge returns for the co-founders, investors and other shareholders.
 The deal will bring logistics expertise to Flipkart, and will help it compete better against Amazon, which is gaining fast in the Indian e-commerce market.

 - Walmart will acquire a 77 percent stake in Flipkart for $16 billion (roughly Rs.
 1.07 lakh crores), including $2 billion (around Rs.
 13,450 crores) as cash infusion.
 The two companies are also in discussions with additional potential investors who may join the round, which will mean a lower stake for Walmart once the deal is finalised; however, it will maintain a clear majority ownership in the e-commerce brand.